blahcat/blahcat.github.io/_posts/2017-06-25-qemu-images-to-play-with.md

 All you need is [Qemu](http://www.qemu.org).
 Then download the link to your image, and unzip the archive.

-If you are on Linux, run in a terminal (or double-click) on the `./start.sh` script, when our Windows friend would simply need to double-click the `./start.bat`.
+If you are on Linux/OSX, run in a terminal (or double-click) on the `./start.sh` script, when our Windows friend would simply need to double-click the `./start.bat`.

 Each VM will also TCP forward its SSH port for easy interaction.
-On Linux, just run `./ssh.sh`.
+On Linux/OSX, just run `./ssh.sh`.
 Windows users will need tools like [`PuTTY`](http://www.putty.org).

 Those images are battery-included, development tools, compilation and debugging